thanaggio/dotfiles/README.md

 but due to hardware constraints I'm unable to verify it.

 I'll be maintaining a list of fonts and programs I use for each item, to centralize the requirements.
+These are not lists of dependencies!
+For example, you can use Waybar on your own without having to install JetBrains Nerd Fonts.

 ## Config List
 ### Dotfiles